 Health Benefits of Spine gourd

-Antiallergic properties and Boosts Immune System
+1. Anti allergic properties and Boosts Immune System

 It supports all functions of the immune system such as scavenging the microbes, memory function of the immune system, and also killer cells.

-Protects Liver and Supports its functioning
+2. Protects Liver and Supports its functioning

-Additionally, it enhances both insulin secretion and insulin sensitivity, helping to manage Diabetes at all levels.
-To treat Diabetes, it can be consumed as a stir-fried vegetable or juiced along with other greens.
+Additionally, it enhances both insulin secretion and insulin sensitivity.
+Thus, regular consumption of the gourd helps to manage Diabetes at all levels.
+It can be consumed as a stir-fried vegetable or juiced along with other greens.

-Supports Digestive System
+4. Supports Digestive System

 The vegetable is cooling in nature and easy to digest.
 The pulp and seeds are rich in soluble fibre and carry laxative properties.
 They support digestive system and prescribed for health disorders such as gastric ulcers, piles, and constipation.
 Also it is used as a cure to biliousness, excessive production of bile juice.

-Prevents Hypertension and Supports Heart Health
+5. Prevents Hypertension and Supports Heart Health

 Fresh fruit juice of spine gourd is prescribed to people with high blood pressure.
 It supports blood circulation and helps prevent atherosclerosis due to high antioxidant activity.

-Cures Eczema and Skin Problems
+6. Cures Eczema and Skin Problems

 Juice of the young fruits can be applied on the skin to cure pimples and acne.
 Roasted seeds of the mature fruits are prescribed for eczema and other skin problems.

-Prevents and cures Respiratory Disorders
+7. Prevents and cures Respiratory Disorders